-2024 Idaho Individual Medical Policy
+2025 Idaho Individual Medical Policy

-Moda Select Silver 6400 + Vision Exam Zero Cost Share Plan (This plan is not compatible with an HSA)
+Moda Select Silver 3000 + Vision Exam AI/AN Zero Plan (This plan is not compatible with an HSA)

 This policy was purchased on Your Health Idaho, and is authorized by the signature of Moda Health's representative.
+This policy is authorized by the signature of Moda Health's representative.

-Just M. J.
+hold A. J.